Raskiller503/Thermal-comfort-tool-/README.md

-# PMV calculation is very complex due to it itneary and time consuming.
+# Introduction
+PMV calculation is very complex due to it itneary and time consuming.
 In this part, we proposed one method could calculate it in real-time.